IS DIVIDED INTO (6) SECTIONS

-1) Write down (5) things about yourself that might help you become a good Storyteller (including traits not listed above).
+1) Write down (5) things about yourself that might help you become a good (or better) Storyteller.
+You can include traits not listed above.

-3) Write down (5) habits you already have, or can imagine starting, that could help you stick to studying and regular writing sessions.
+3) Write down (5) habits you already have (even if you don't yet regularly stick to them), or can imagine starting, that could help you stick to regular study and writing sessions.

 Before you get started as a Writer, I want you to first get started as a 'writer' with a lower case 'w'.
-This is the note taker writer who jots down his/her (or the team's) ideas and thoughts, not meant to be shown to readers, but used to help further discussion.
+This is the notetaker writer who jots down his/her (or the team's) ideas and thoughts, not meant to be shown to an audience, but used to help record and structure discussions.
 This is called 'Prewriting'.

-1) Below are (3) different resources explaining what 'Prewriting' is (because it's important you get it and do it!).
+1) Below are (3) different resources explaining what 'Prewriting' is.
 The resources cover the same information, but in different ways.
-One might inspire you more, so check them all out.
+One might inspire or make more sense you, so check them all out.
 You don't have to understand or use all the techniques.
-Using even one technique will get you going:
+Using even one technique will get you going !:

 2) Choose your own one word Topic* (Examples: Dog / Work / Dinner / Subway, etc)

-(10 minute) Exercise: Pick one of the Prewriting Technique you learned about (i.e. brainstorming, clustering, listing, etc).
+Pick one of the Prewriting Technique you learned about (i.e. brainstorming, freewriting, listing, clustering, or questioning).
 Use it to come up with as many ideas as you can for a story about your Topic (that includes ideas about how to describe Characters and location).

 (*This is an exercise!
 You can choose a